facebook/react/docs/docs/08-tooling-integration.md

     that support `*.tmLanguage`.
 * Linting provides accurate line numbers after compiling without sourcemaps.
 * Elements use standard scoping so linters can find usage of out-of-scope components.

-## React Page

-To get started on a new project, you can use [react-page](https://github.com/facebook/react-page/), a complete React project creator.
-It supports both server-side and client-side rendering, source transform and packaging JSX files using CommonJS modules, and instant reload.